 Eco Cabañas Junín

-Located in Ecuador’s secluded Intag Valley, Eco Cabañas Junín offers comfortable lodging near virgin cloud forest teeming with animal tracks, lush with flora, and alive with birdsong.
+Located in Ecuador’s secluded Intag Valley.
+Eco Cabañas Junín offers comfortable accommodation near virgin cloud forest that is lush with flora, alive with birdsong and home to critically endangered species.

 Our community tourism cooperative has provided economic alternatives to open-pit mining and unsustainable farming practices since 1998.
-Your visit makes a difference to our lives.
+Your visit helps us to protect the cloud forest.

 Rich Biodiversity